asiimwe65/CCNA/notes/Network layer.md

 209.165.200.226 = next hop router’s IP

 ✅ Limitation: Static routes do not adjust automatically to topology changes.
 If the path to 10.1.1.0/24 via R2 fails, R1 must be reconfigured to use an alternative path (e.g., via R3).

+DYNAMIC ROUTING
+✅ Dynamic routing protocols allow routers to:

+Automatically learn about remote networks (including default routes).

+Share routing information with other routers.

+Adjust to topology changes without manual reconfiguration.

+✅ Example:

+R1 and R2 use OSPF to exchange information about their connected networks.

+If the link between R1 and R2 fails, OSPF automatically finds a new best path through R3.

+✅ Features of dynamic routing protocols:

+Discover remote networks.

+Keep routing tables up to date.

+Select the best path to destinations.

+Automatically reroute traffic if paths fail.

+✅ Common protocols: OSPF, EIGRP.

+✅ Note: Networks often use a mix of static routes and dynamic routing for flexibility.